David Bruce Centre for American Studies

 The David K. E. Bruce Centre for American Studies (DBC) was founded in 1969 to further and encourage research in matters relating to the United States.
 It is named for the distinguished American diplomat who was then nearing the end of his eight years as US ambassador in London.

 The Centre is an internationally recognized centre for the study of the United States.
 It is funded by a substantial endowment which provides financial assistance to active researchers, supports seminars, conferences, colloquia, occasional lectures and small exhibits, and encourages postgraduate study by means of scholarships and research grants.

-The DBC is housed in the Research Institute for the Humanities at Keele University in Staffordshire.
+The DBC is housed in the Humanities and Social Sciences Research Office at Keele University in Staffordshire.
 Half-hourly trains from Stoke-on-Trent to London (c.
 90 minutes) and similarly frequent train services to Manchester (45 minutes), Birmingham (60 minutes) and Nottingham (60 minutes) offer easy access to Keele and from here to other locations with significant American Studies resources.
 Keele is close to a number of international airports, such as Manchester, Birmingham, Liverpool and Nottingham (East Midlands).

 All academic staff and postgraduate students in American Studies at Keele University are members of the Bruce Centre.
 Others may seek membership by application to the Director.
 The Director chairs a Committee which has responsibility for managing the Centre.Historians of the Twentieth Century United States (HOTCUS)